LAITRUNGMINHDUC/AzureScript-WordPress/README.md

 ![](https://raw.github.com/MINHDUC1996/AzureScript-WordPress/master/docs/Extract.png)

 #### What just happened?
-My script downloaded the latest WordPress package and uncompressed it into **D:\home\sites\wwwroot\wordpress**.
-Then it remove the Zip and the Bat file.
+- My script downloaded the latest WordPress package and uncompressed it into **D:\home\site\wwwroot\wordpress**.
+- It downloaded a pre-config of **wp-config.php** file for MySQL in-app.
+- It replaced a **web.config** file for beatifying WordPress URI, forcing HTTPS, and DOS mitigation.

 ### Step 4: Turn On MySQL in-app in Azure Web App